-Henk van der Jeugd (lead investigator).
+Henk van der Jeugd (lead investigator), Morrison Pot.

 An analysis of the current migration seasons of hunted species will focus on measuring the start and end dates of return migration in European Union member states to inform the EU’s Key Concepts approach for the 82 species listed on Annex II of the Birds Directive.
 Quantifying the start of return migration is important because it is used to determine the end of the hunting season.

 Lead investigator: Franz Bairlein.